Anthony and Cleopatra

 And earns a place i’ th’ story.

 Enobarbus decides that Antony’s judgment is gone and not even valor will reverse matters.
-He resolves to desert Antony: “When valor preys on reason, / It eats the sword it fights with.
+He resolves to desert Anthony: “When valor preys on reason, / It eats the sword it fights with.
 I will seek / Some way to leave him” (III.xiii.198-200).